 Because it is the most sacred part of the temple after the Chedi the Ubosot of some temples is only open to the public on Buddha days, which occur about 4 times a month, and on Buddhist festivals.
 Some temples in northern Thailand do not allow the entry of women within the space demarcated by the Sema Stones, or the inner precinct of the Chedi.

-The Sema Stone on the left is from Wat Amarin, Thonburi district, Bangkok.
-In the example on the right (from Wat Rakang, Thonburi district) the Sema is the gold-laquered object, just visible within the white Mondop.
+The Sima Stone upper left is from Wat Amarin, Thonburi district, Bangkok.
+In the example on the right (from Wat Rakang, Thonburi district) the Sima is the gold-laquered object, just visible within the white Mondop.

 The Luk Nimit above was displayed at Wat Mahabut, Onnuj Rd., Bangkok.
 It was intended for a new ubosot at Wat Kok, Sukhumwit 93.
 The public were invited to make merit by donation to the new ubosot, or by simply sticking gold leaf to the Nimit.